kailys6690/github-tutorial/README.md

 ---
 ## Git vs. GitHub
 What is **Git**?
 Git is a version control that takes "screenshots" of your code.
-Git is run throught locally and through the commad line.
+Git is run through locally and through the commad line.
 It is important because it helps you keep track of different versions of your work.

 What is **GitHub**?
 GitHub is used to save your code into the "cloud."
 They visually track the changes you have made and are easy to collabortae on files.